 Joseph T. Murphy, partner at Clifford Law Offices, comes with a great deal of experience in the law since he was sworn in Illinois in 2012.
 He formerly was a Cook County Assistant State’s Attorney and served as a Special Assistant U.S. Attorney for the Department of Justice at Fort Campbell, Kentucky, where he prosecuted misdemeanor and felony offenses in federal court.
 He also previously served as chief of federal litigation for the 101st Airborne Division while serving as an attorney and Captain in the U.S. Army.

-Joe is part of the aviation team of lawyers at Clifford Law Offices and is working on the 2019 crash of a Boeing jet.
-The firm represents 72 families who lost loved ones in the tragic crash in Ethiopia of a Boeing 737 MAX jet that led to its grounding for nearly two years.
+Joe is involved in many complex, high-profile cases, including serving as lead attorney in the November 2023 Yellow Line CTA crash where he is representing several injured victims.
+This case has earned several media mentions, such as CBS, WTTW and WGN 9.
+He is also one of the Chicago aviation lawyers at Clifford Law Offices working on the 2019 crash of a Boeing jet.
+The firm represents nearly 70 families who lost loved ones in the tragic crash in Ethiopia of a Boeing 737 MAX jet that led to its grounding for nearly two years.
 Robert A. Clifford serves as Lead Counsel in the litigation pending in federal district court in Chicago.
 The complex litigation involves families from 35 countries against the aircraft manufacturer.

 Joe was part of the team that obtained a $27 million settlement for a girl (Twin A), now 8-years-old, who suffered serious, permanent injuries during delivery at a Chicago area hospital.
 In November of 2013, an emergency C-section was performed due to significant heart rate decelerations on Twin B’s fetal monitor strips.
 The attending obstetrician, an obstetrical resident, and a surgical assistant performed the emergency C-section delivery.
 Twin A was in the headfirst position, and Twin B was in the buttocks first position.
 Twin A had to be delivered first to be able to deliver Twin B. Twin A came out severely depressed and required extensive resuscitation.
 She was diagnosed with a skull fracture and bleeding in multiple areas of her brain.
 Twin A was diagnosed with cerebral palsy and has permanent neurological injuries affecting her mobility and cognition.
 Twin B did not survive.